 The brick training session is a key building block to duathlon speed for age-groupers of any speed and skill level.
 Run/bike/run repeats not only train quality running on tired legs after a hard bike interval; they also are an opportunity to practice transitions at race pace.
 A brick training session with repeated transitions is one of the most intense but technically important training sessions you or your coach can build into your schedule.

 Another key to the incredible splits we see from the top duathletes in each age category is a deep aerobic fitness base.
 The offseason base miles, especially on the run, done at an easy-to-moderate pace help promote aerobic efficiency and build strength in the skeleton and connective tissues when combined with nutrition and recovery.
 Speed work doesn't work without the base miles.
 As a contributor on the Slowtwitch.com user forum once said, "Speed work is the icing on the cake."
 The base miles are the cake.
 With no base miles, you have no cake to put icing on.

 A final key to duathlon speed is learning to run well on tired legs.
 The gritty reality of going fast is you simply have to train hard even when you are tired.
 There is a difference between being over-trained and training when tired and physiological markers such as resting heart rate can provide that perspective.
 The faster athletes are the ones with the deep fitness base and a lot of speed work in their training log.
-Like all endurance sports, there are no short cuts to high speed.duathlon to try.
+Like all endurance sports, there are no short cuts to high speed.pace calculator and find a duathlon to try.